barryclark/jekyll-now/about.md

 ## Background

-Previously, I was a C++ engineer on Google Maps.
+Previously, I was a C++/Java/Python engineer on Google Maps.
 I've been a product manager, DevOps engineering manager and developer advocate.
 I hold a Masters in Computer Science from the University of Cambridge, King's College.

 ## Contact me